Want to read this article later?

 The firm is modern and ambitious: employing more than 5,500 fee earners worldwide it creates strong relationships with clients and staff, meaning it is looking for lawyers with excellent personal skills as well as being technically strong.
 In return, CMS offers world-class training and development opportunities.

-We have a range of graduate opportunities which are open to law and non-law students and students who are currently at university or who have already graduated.
-Eligibility for our graduate opportunities will vary depending on your year of study; therefore, please visit our website for further details.
+We have a range of opportunities which are open to law and non-law students and students who are currently at university or who have already graduated.
+Eligibility for our programmes on your year of study; therefore, please visit our website for further details.
 The CMS Academy is the main route to securing a training contract with CMS.

 Our minimum criteria requires candidates to have an ABB at A level (or equivalent) and be on track to achieve/have achieved a 2.1 at degree level (or equivalent).